avishek-sen-gupta/cobol-rekt/README.md

 cd smojol_python
 pip install -r requirements.txt
 ```

-## Running against AWS Card Demo

-The library has been tested (validation, flowchart generation, AST generation, Unified Model generation) against the [AWS Card Demo](https://github.com/aws-samples/aws-mainframe-modernization-carddemo) codebase.
-To run it against that codebase, do the following:

-- Clone the repository
-- Create an empty file ```app/cpy/DFHAID```
-- Create an empty file ```app/cpy/DFHBMSCA```

-Now run your commands as usual.

-## Developer Guide

 ### CLI Usage
 The individual functionalities in the Java component can be invoked using different commands.
 Further tasks / commands will be added.